tomlurge/converTor/docs/data.md

   TODO  most of the times only the flattend version is shown
-          only relay and bridge document both flattened and jagged versions
+          only relay and bridge document show both flattened and jagged versions
         no defaults
         no mandatory/optional
         not always a reference to the metrics-lib method remove all ..Entry

 # data